Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports one card and autoprobe.

-Note: The default index value of this module is -2, i.e. the first slot is excluded.
+Note: The default index value of this module is -2, i.e. the woke first slot is excluded.

 The power-management is supported.